jjsanchezb/automations-assistant/Readme.md

 #### **Phase 0: Infrastructure Foundation**

-- **Goal:** Launch and connect all required services (Django, Celery, PostgreSQL, Gitea, Planka, MinIO, Directus) using a single docker-compose up command.
+- **Goal:** Launch and connect all required services (Django, Celery, PostgreSQL, Gitea, Focalboard, MinIO, Directus) using a single docker-compose up command.
 This phase establishes a stable development environment.

 #### **Phase 1: Core Orchestration Engine**

-- **Goal:** Prove the core mechanics by executing a hardcoded, multi-step workflow (e.g., create a Gitea repo, then a Planka card) triggered by a single API call.
+- **Goal:** Prove the core mechanics by executing a hardcoded, multi-step workflow (e.g., create a Gitea repo, then a Focalboard card) triggered by a single API call.
 This validates the Celery task runner and inter-service communication.

 #### **Phase 2: The Generic "AI Call" Action**